yelite/lite-config/README.md

 }
 ```

-`lite-system` assumes there is a system module that's imported by all hosts,
-a set of per-host modules to customize each host, and optionally a home manager module
-used by all hosts.

-To enable the creation of unified modules for both NixOS and nix-darwin,
-`lite-system` adds `hostPlatform` as special arg into the module system.
-This allows modules to be conditionally imported on system type.

 `lite-system` aims to be light weight, as the name suggests.
 It offers only a fundamental
 framework for building flakes of system configurations.
 Users still need to write
 NixOS (or nix-darwin) modules and home manager modules on their own, as in vanilla flake.

+It requires a system module shared across all hosts, a set of per-host modules to
+customize each host, and optionally a home manager module used by all hosts.

+To enable the creation of unified modules for both NixOS and nix-darwin,
+`lite-system` adds `hostPlatform` as a special arg to the module system.
+This allows modules to be conditionally imported based on system type.

 # Why?